The Magic of Heart-Centered Living

 Joy can coexist with uncertainty.

-Joy rises through small, simple practices that bring you back to life.
+Joy often rises through small, simple practices that bring you back to life.

 Try:

 Move your body, even gently.
-Stagnant energy blocks joy.
+Stagnant energy can block joy.

 Let sunlight touch your skin.
-Nature restores your frequency.
+Nature helps restore your energy.

 Listen to music that opens your heart.

-Spend time with people who feel safe, not draining.
+Spend time with people who feel safe instead of draining.

 Joy is also spiritual trust.